theMoro/EfficientSED/README.md

 - [x] Add code for all the sequence models.
 - [x] Add code for training the efficient CNNs on AudioSet Strong.
 - [x] Merge the two Wrapper classes for the Audio Transformers and the Efficient CNNs.
-- [ ] Add file to train the efficient models using the "Online Teacher KD" setup.
+- [ ] Add file to train the efficient models using the "Advanced KD" setup.
 - [x] Add pre-trained models.
 - [x] Check inference.py for the efficient models.
 - [ ] Add plots from the paper to the README file.